-Need for Community financial aid
+Need for Community financial aid, with particular regard for the principle of subsidiarity

 The Community's international legal personality endows it, in international relations, with the capacity to exercise rights and assume obligations across the entire spectrum of objectives laid down in the Treaty.
 Action is taken in accordance with the United Nations Charter and the Universal Declaration of Human Rights supplemented by the two international pacts on civil and political rights and economic, social and cultural rights.
 It is also based on the requirements of the main international and regional instruments for the protection of human rights.
 The priorities espoused by the international community in the final declaration and the action programme of the World Conference on Human Rights (Vienna, June 1993) created a framework for action that is one of the European Union's main points of reference.